quinnshim2021/CS337-Group-5-Project-1/README.md

 # CS337-Group-5-Project-1

+Code can also be found in github repo: https://github.com/quinnshim2021/CS337-Group-5-Project-1

 ## Requirements

 Requirements are specified in the requirements.txt file.
 Note that we use spacy's en_core_web_sm model, so it might be necessary to install it via